department-of-veterans-affairs/vets-website/va-gov/pages/disability-benefits/conditions/special-claims/convalescence.md

 ---
 layout: page-breadcrumbs.html
-title: VA Temporary Disability After Surgery or an Immobilizing Disability
+title: Temporary Disability Rating after Surgery or Getting a Cast
 display_title: Convalescence
 description: Find out if you can get a temporary 100% disability rating and VA convalescence pay (sometimes called "back pay") because of a surgery or service-connected disability that's left you unable to move.
 concurrence: complete